RinierMC/RinierMC/README.md

 - 🤓 I'm Currently Learning How To Code
 - 💫 I Have My Own Server
 - 🤜🤛 Wanna Play With Me?
-- 🙂 I Know How To Play Mobile Legends,Minecraft
+- 🙂 I Know How To Play Mobile Legends And Minecraft

 <!--
 **RinierMC/RinierMC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.